slerman12/UnifiedML/README.md

 python Run.py task=atari/breakout generate=true
 ```

-Implicitly treats as offline except for default saving of the replay, and assumes a replay is saved that can be loaded.
+Implicitly treats as offline, and assumes a replay is saved that can be loaded.

 ### Offline RL